-As we bid farewell to the year that was 2013 and look ahead to 2014, The Car Expert’s superstar guest blogger Rodney J. Pilkington presents the cars and automotive news to look out for, and his predictions for the year ahead…
+As we bid farewell to the year that was 2013 and look ahead to 2014, we drag out our crystal ball to predict the cars and automotive news to look out for in the year ahead…

 German Civil War